miciek/akka-sharding-example/README.md

-# akka-sharding-example
+# Sharded Akka Application (example)

 A simple implementation of akka sharding.
 This is a simulation of [Conveyor Sorting Subsystem](http://i.imgur.com/mctb4HC.gifv).

 This repository serves as a support for my live-coding talk.
 You can look at slides on [slideshare](http://www.slideshare.net/miciek/sane-sharding-with-akka-cluster-53948027).
+There is also a blog post that you can use as a guide to create your own version.
+Please visit [Scalability using Sharding from Akka Cluster](http://michalplachta.com/2016/01/23/scalability-using-sharding-from-akka-cluster/).

 ## Benchmarking
 You can test both applications on your local machine by using included `resources/URLs.txt` file and the following command: